v1605/retrotink4k-esp32/README.md

 `custom_ota_host` in [platformio.ini](platformio.ini) (`tinkesp32.local`).
 Set `OTA_HOST=<host>` to target a different device.

-**Why two USB images.** An image written from `0x0` pads straight across the `nvs` partition with `0xFF` and erases it.
-That's fine for a blank board, which has no settings yet, but would reset a running board's saved settings on every update.
-So the blank-board image covers the whole flash, and the update image starts after `nvs` and never overlaps it.

-The other files in that folder aren't for distribution: `firmware.bin`, `bootloader.bin`, `partitions.bin` and `littlefs.bin` are the pieces the images above are merged from; `firmware.elf` and `firmware.map` keep debug symbols and the linker layout (the monitor's exception decoder uses the `.elf`); and `firmware.factory.bin` is PlatformIO's own merged image, which leaves out the web UI.

-Every offset comes from PlatformIO's own build of the env (bootloader, partition table, app, and the filesystem partition), and the images are merged with `esptool merge-bin`.

 The script prints ready-to-copy `esptool` commands for both cases:

 ```sh